 “Bringing it out now,” came her voice over the comm.
-The cargo hold door clanked open and eased itself down to the ground.
+The cargo hold door clanked open before easing itself down to the ground.
 Adene led a large hover cart down to Marcus.
 On top of the hover cart was a metallic box.

 “Don’t get any ideas, Taggit…we are not chauffeuring you around on this thing,” Marcus cracked.
 With no response from the burley guy for once, he turned to Adene, “You going to be alright here?” he asked.